szwoloszyn/student-ai-usage-prediction/README.md

 For data management and visualization, I have used `Pandas`, `Matplotlib` and `Seaborn` library.
 For machine learning, I have used `Scikit-learn` library.
+You can see full dependencies in [requirements file](./requirements.txt).
 Project purpose is strictly educational.

 ## Dataset